Choosing your wedding day style

 • Next, we will start to call our first clients on our schedules - we strongly recommend you have all people receiving services there at the same time, this helps keep everything running smoothly (We know there can be extenuation circumstances so its not always possible especially if one person has young children or lives far away or is really not a morning person, if thats the case let us know while we make your schedule so we can account for those issues but whenever possible its always best to have all people there so if theres an unexpected hiccup we can substitute anyone else in and keep everything moving.
 We also recommend scheduling younger and older clients towards the end of your schedule like grandparents and flower girls for similar reasons).

 • All makeup is applied except lips, those are applied during touch up time so everyone can drink and eat and not have to worry about messing much up.
-Everyone also gets a final check at the end during touchups right before its “go time” to fix any issues that may have arisen and to make sure skin isn’t shiny, concealer is still good, etc..
+Everyone also gets a final check at the end during touchups right before photos start to fix any issues that may have arisen and to make sure skin isn’t shiny, concealer is still good, etc..

 • The morning will run quickly but calmly, moving through each service about 45 minutes each.
 Remember to soak up this time, listen to some music and enjoy the pampering with your favorite people, this time is so precious and its important to relax while things are calm.